FumedSaumonSauvage/voc_to_anki/README.md

 ## Notes

 - To make things faster, compress your images (`jpegoptim --size 800k *.jpg` on Linux).
-- The deck ID is generated randomly so you can’t reliably update decks.
 - JPEG only, please.